slatedocs/slate/source/includes/http_api/_chats.md

 Chats
 -----

 A chat represents a single conversation.
-In practice, there is exactly one visitor participant and an arbitrary number of user ("operator") participants.
+In practice, there is exactly one visitor member and an arbitrary number of user ("operator") members.

 A chat has the following attributes: